Skip to content

 Is Chapultepec Castle worth visiting?

-For digital nomads living in the city, it can also be a refreshing way to spend an afternoon away from screens.
+For first-time visitors, it provides a sweeping introduction to Mexico's layered past.
+For photographers, the checkered corridors and stained glass galleries offer strong compositions.
+And for digital nomads living in the city, it can also be a refreshing way to spend an afternoon away from screens.

 Tips for visiting Chapultepec Castle

-Wear comfortable shoes because the walk up the hill is longer than many visitors expect.
+Wear comfortable shoes.
+The walk up the hill from Puerta de los Leones is longer and steeper than most visitors expect.

-Bring a camera or smartphone because the terraces offer some of the best views in Mexico City.
+Bring a camera or smartphone.
+The terraces, stained glass corridors, and gardens offer some of the best photography spots in Mexico City.

 Frequently asked questions